 Rep. Triston Cole holds local office hours

-State Rep. Triston Cole of Mancelona plans to hold local office hours for the months of March and April.
+State Rep. Triston Cole of Mancelona plans to hold local office hours for the month of April.

 Office hours give residents the opportunity to meet face-to-face with the representative and discuss any questions, concerns, or input regarding state government.